-Working on Azure is fun.
-It’s more than fun – it’s freaking awesome.
-Anyone can make pretty much anything they want without having to have hardware on-hand to back it up.
+Azure is fun.
+It’s more than fun – it’s low-key kind of awesome.
+With just a few clicks anyone can make pretty much anything they want without having to have hardware on-hand to prop it up.
 All you need is money (or a sponsored Azure account from your workplace *hint hint*).

-While that’s pretty damn amazing, I miss having a home lab.
-I still have one, don’t get me wrong, but it’s mostly neglected these days.
+While that’s pretty damn amazing, I missed having a kick-ass home lab.
+I still have one, don’t get me wrong, but it’s mostly fallen to neglect these days.
 It’s less of a lab and more of a home control appliance.
 It powers our home automation, turning lights, heat, etcetera on and off.
 It monitors the water level in the basement sump, reports effluent volume, charts high and low activity dates.
 It stores our local backups and files before they’re shipped off to an Azure storage account for off-site backup.
-It’s a real production system that we legitimately depend on.
+It’s become less of a playground and more a real production system that we legitimately depend on.

-I reminisce about building my lab like any nerd building his computer.
-There’s something about picking out parts that perfectly complement each other, bring out amazing performance or perfectly match the requirements.
-It affirms my nerd-cred.
+I still wax and reminisce about building my lab like any nerd building his computer.
+There’s something about picking out parts that complement each other, have some exotic performance or capability, or perfectly match the requirements.
+In my head it affirms my nerd-cred.
 It’s a physical representation of my membership card.
 Haha.

 I recently purchased a new gigabit switch with POE to power and connect our security and monitoring systems.
-Gigabit is typically fast enough for nearly everything we need, certainly so for surveillance and media purposes, but not so much for some of the other things we do with our networked storage.
-I’ve noticed that with multiple machines connecting to our file server we can easily exceed the available bandwidth of a single link there.
-I toyed around with LACP and port channels (which work great, but still limit each client to 1Gb/s), but wouldn’t it be fun to have something in an entirely different class?
-I think it’s time to make the step to 10 gig Ethernet.
+Gigabit is typically fast enough for nearly everything we need, certainly so for surveillance and media purposes, but not so much for some of the other things I do with networked storage.
+I’ve noticed that with multiple machines connecting to the file server I can easily exceed the available bandwidth of a single link there.
+I toyed around with LACP and port channels (which work great, but still limit each client to 1Gb/s), but thought it might be fun to have something in an entirely different class – I think it’s time to make the step to 10 gig Ethernet.

 Now, about the bugginess of the switch.
 The US-16-XG was originally a bit finicky about the DACs.
 Others have reported this issue on the community forums, as well.
 I was able to get everything working by shifting things to different ports.
 For whatever reason DACs would work in some ports, but not others.
 I managed to get everything working, though.
 Here’s a snippet from the working switch configuration: